Americans Still Divided Over What Florida Shooting Signifies

 Marjory Stoneman Douglas High School staff, teachers and students return to school greeted by police and well wishers in Parkland, Florida on February 28, 2018.
 Photo: AFP

-The mass shooting at high school in Parkland, Florida revived the deeply divided sentiments of Americans over the Second Amendment and gun control.
+The mass shooting at a high school in Parkland, Florida revived the deeply divided sentiments of Americans over the Second Amendment and gun control.

 Unfortunately, according to PEW Research center, the feelings and the arguments are not that different than those in the aftermaths of Virginia Tech in 2007, Tucson, Arizona in 2011, Aurora, Colorado and Sandy Hook in Newtown, Connecticut in 2012.
 Not to mention more recent mass shootings in San Bernardino, Orlando, and Las Vegas.

-According to the most recent Gallup poll, 46 percent of Americans want stricter gun laws, while whopping 71 percent are against banning guns.
+According to the most recent Gallup poll, 46 percent of Americans want stricter gun laws, while a whopping 71 percent are against banning guns.
 In fact, the latter is an uptick from a 2012 Pew poll asking the same question about a total ban.

 Jurisprudence on the subject matter remains equally divided.
 By a five to four margin, the U.S. Supreme Court, in the Heller decision authored by the late Justice Scalia, held that the Second Amendment protects an individual right to possess guns for a lawful purpose, such as self-defense.